 Ideas pop into my mind all the time.
 I suddenly understand Roller Boogie.
 It brings the concepts of karaoke and exercise together.
 Something I love and I something that is… well… not my favorite thing.
 Hmmm after additional thought, maybe that’s not age related and just a personal preference.

 Finally, tis the season of commencement.
-On the news, I saw a mashup of celebrity comments and all I could think of was “The sunscreen song.”
+On the news, I saw a mashup of celebrity comments and all I could think of was “.”
 1999.
 If you don’t remember, it’s worth a revisit.
 Wear sunscreen.
 Still good advice even as time marches on.